alaa747474/alaa747474/README.md

 <h2 align="center">Hi 👋!
-My name is Alaa reda and I'm a Mobile app developer, from Mansoura , Egypt</h2>
+My name is Alaa Reda and I'm a Mobile App Developer from Mansoura, Egypt</h2>

 ###